Collaboration

 What's the difference between music streaming and music sharing platforms?

-Streaming platforms (Spotify, Apple Music, SoundCloud) compress audio for efficient playback and typically don't provide download access to original files.
-Sharing platforms (Fast.io, Dropbox, WeTransfer) transfer the actual files at full quality, allowing recipients to download and use them in their own projects.
+Streaming platforms (Spotify, Apple Music, SoundCloud) compress audio for efficient playback and generally don't provide download access to original files.
+Sharing platforms (Fast.io, Dropbox, WeTransfer) transfer the actual files at full quality, letting recipients download and use them in their own projects.
 Professional musicians need sharing platforms for collaboration, then use distribution services to get finished music onto streaming platforms.

 How do I share large audio files without compression?

 Use a file sharing platform that doesn't re-encode uploads.
 Fast.io, Dropbox, and Google Drive all preserve original file quality.
-Avoid services that convert uploads to streaming formats (like SoundCloud's 128kbps compression).
-For files over 2GB, check the platform's upload limits—Fast.io handles files over 100GB, while some services require splitting large uploads into smaller chunks.
+Avoid services that convert uploads to streaming formats (like SoundCloud).
+For large files, check the platform's upload limits.
+Fast.io has no practical limits, while some services require splitting large uploads.

 Related Resources